 Utilizing the five-stage maturity model

-These five individualized functions can save supply chain executives money and maximize value from their assets.
+The five individualized functions of a maturity model (like Gartner’s) can save supply chain executives money and maximize value from their assets.
 This model does not adopt a holistic approach to supply planning but sees it as made up of several different functions.

 Supply chain planning tools, like Vanguard, fulfill the five functions.
 These solutions facilitate stand-alone, solution-driven, and outcome-driven manufacturing; increase site excellence; and support an integrated manufacturing network.

 “By implementing supply chain management systems, businesses are able to reduce waste, overhead costs, and shipping delays in a scientific way,” says the Houston Chronicle.
 “The benefits of this systematic approach impact areas ranging from product quality to order turn-around times.”